thestelllar/thestelllar_blog/_posts/2025-01-25-And-I-thought-I-wouldnt-have-much-to-say-this-week.md

 # og_image: /assets/img/content/Meet_The_Characters.svg
 ---

 After finishing last week's post I realised there was one more thing I could have talked about.
-Remembering my remarkable streak from last year—two posts followed by a long, dead silence—I knew better than to jinx my achievement with twice on the same day.
+Remembering my remarkable streak from last year—two posts followed by a long, dead silence—I knew better than to jinx my achievement by posting twice on the same day.
 So, I strategized and saved it for the coming week.
 For this week’s post.
 Interestingly, I do have something more to talk about this week than just feeding off last week's savings.
 <br>
 Remember, I told you about my to-be capsicum plant in last week’s post?
 Within a few days, those countless seedlings outgrew their home.
 It was time to find a new home for them.
 I had two unused pots which came in a set of three—one of them was already harboring a life: my yellow kalanchoe.
 It’s doing well, just in case you were wondering.
 With the pots already at my disposal, all I needed was good quality soil, so I <i>blinked it</i> first thing Friday morning.
 <br>